-Peperomia propagation is as easy as taking a few tip or leaf cuttings.
-Using a very light rooting media and dipping the ends in a rooting hormone, tips and leaves root quickly.
+Propagating the baby rubber plant is as easy as taking a few tips, leaf, or stem cutting.
+Use a light rooting media and dip the ends in rooting powder, tips, and leaves root quickly.

-Soil plays an important role in rooting peperomia.
-Since most peperomia plants have small root systems, the soil should gets lots of air.
+The soil type plays an important role in rooting peperomia plants.
+Since most varieties have small root systems, they make excellent candidates for dish gardens.
+Use a well-drained potting mix that gets lots of air.

-A soil mix like a 50/50 mix of peatmoss & perlite, is simple and reliable for rooting and growing peperomias.
+Potting soil with a 1-to-1 mix of peat moss & perlite is simple and reliable for rooting and growing peperomia plants.

-Most peperomias will propagate from leaf cuttings like African violets.
-The best time to propagation is spring, but rooting can also be done in fall.
+Most peperomia plants will propagate from leaf cuttings like African violets.
+The best time for peperomia propagation is spring, but you can root anytime.

 - Cut off leaf along with a little stem

-- Stick several leaf cuttings in one pot
+- Stick several of the cuttings in one pot

-- Press or tamp soil down around cuttings after watering
+- Press or tamp the soil down around cuttings after watering

-- Cover pot with a plastic bag or “soda bottle” – put several holes in bag or soda bottle
+- Cover the pot with a plastic bag or “soda bottle” – put several holes in the bag or soda bottle

-- Remove plastic bag or soda bottle regularly for fresh air and prevent rotting
+- Remove the plastic bag or soda bottle regularly for fresh air and prevent rotting.

-- New plants will start growing from leaf base
+- New plants will start growing from the leaf base.

 - Cut off the growing tip along with several leaves

-- Dip lower stems into a rooting hormone
+- Dip lower stems into Rootone rooting hormone powder

 - Follow the guidelines for leaf cuttings

-Peperomias belong to a unique group of plants which have few pests or diseases attacking them.
-They greatest enemy is probably neglect.
+Peperomia plants belong to a unique group of plants that have few pests or diseases attacking them.
+The greatest enemy is probably neglect.

 Remedy – Move the plant to more shade.

-Remedy – Allow the soil to dry out and avoid getting water on the leaves which can sometimes cause them to rot.
+Remedy – Allow the potting mix to dry out and avoid getting water on the leaves, which can sometimes cause them to rot.